 These controllers aren’t the most budget-friendly.
 They will give you a long-lasting, high-quality controller with all the tools you’ll ever need to become a quality DJ.

-Irrespective of budget there are a few other things to keep in mind when it comes to which gear will be ideal for you as a beginner.
+Irrespective of budget there are a few other things to keep in mind when it comes to choosing DJ equipment for beginners.

 Your needs should play the biggest role in your choice even if it means saving up for a bit longer so you can buy the gear you want.